-Humpback whales were the only marine mammal species in the Gulf of Alaska with calls in the midfrequency range monitored for this report.
-We detected humpback whale calls using an automatic detection algorithm based on the generalized power law (Helble et al., 2012) for deployments CB07 and QN05.
+Humpback whales and killer whales (Orcinus orca) were the only marine mammal species in the Gulf of Alaska with calls in the mid-frequency range monitored for this report.
+We detected humpback whale calls using an automatic detection algorithm based on a generalized power law (Helble et al., 2012).
 The detections were subsequently verified for accuracy by a trained analyst (Figure 9).
-Humpback whale presence was determined by manual scrutiny of mid-frequency LTSAs and spectrograms in the custom software program Triton for all other deployments.
-The LTSA frequency was set to display between 10-5,000 Hz with a 1-hour plot length.
-To observe individual calls, the spectrogram window was typically set to display 10-3,000 Hz with a 30 s plot length.
-The FFT was generally set between 1000 and 1500 data points, yielding about a 5 Hz frequency resolution, with a 90% overlap.
-When humpback calls were identified in the LTSA or spectrogram, they were logged according to the start time and end time of the encounter.
-An encounter was consider to end when there were no calls for 30 min.
+Killer whale pulsed calls (Figure 10) were detected by manual scrutiny of LTSAs and spectrograms in the custom software program Triton.
+The LTSAs were created using a time average of 5 s and a frequency bin size of 10 Hz.
+The LTSA frequency was set to display between 1 and 5,000 Hz with a 1-h plot length.
+To observe individual signals, the spectrogram window was typically set to display 1-5,000 Hz with a 30 s plot length.
+The FFT was generally set at 1000 data points with a 90% overlap.
+When humpback and killer whale calls were identified, they were logged according to the start time and end time of the encounter.
+An encounter was considered to end when there were no calls for 30 min.
 The encounter durations were added to estimate cumulative hourly presence.